pnp/List-Formatting/view-samples/highlight-rows-current-weekday/README.md

-# Hightlight rows on current day of the week
+# Highlight rows on current day of the week

 ## Summary
 This sample demonstrates formatting items differently based on the current day of the week.

-As there is no default "WEEKDAY" function in list formatting, we use the datestamp and some math to calculate the day of the week manually.
+As there is no default "WEEKDAY" function in list formatting, we use the date stamp and some math to calculate the day of the week manually.

 ![screenshot of the sample (on a Sunday)](./assets/screenshot-sunday.png)